chadwcarlson/directus-next/demo/README.md

 ## Using the demo

+### Getting started

-1. First, retrieve an API Token [from your Platform.sh account settings](https://docs.platform.sh/development/cli/api-tokens.html#obtaining-a-token).
+- First, retrieve an API Token [from your Platform.sh account settings](https://docs.platform.sh/development/cli/api-tokens.html#obtaining-a-token).
 Copy and paste that token into a file called `demo/token`.
 This file is not committed, but the key will be used in multiple places across the demo.
-2. Take a look at `config.json`.
+- Take a look at `config.json`.
 This object controls how each new project in the fleet will be initialized.
-3. Run `./fleet.sh list`.
+- Run `./fleet.sh list`.
 You should see no projects in your fleet.

-4. Set up a project in the fleet:
+### Setting up projects in the fleet

 - Run `./fleet.sh new "Client 1"` to create a project in the fleet.
 This will only take a moment.
 - Run `./fleet.sh list`.
 You should now see the project listed for your fleet.
 Visit the management console url listed for that command.
 - Run `./fleet.sh init SUBSCRIPTIONID`.
 Initialize Master environment on the current project with the upstream repository and profile name.
 - Run `./fleet.sh initVars SUBSCRIPTIONID`.
 Initialize *project*-wide environment variables according to the fleet configuration.
 - Run `./fleet.sh redeploy SUBCRIPTIONID`.
-This will redeploy the Master environment, giving you a freshly initialized project now with access to fleet environment variables.
+This will redeploy the Master environment, giving you a freshly initialized project now with access to fleet.
+- Run `./fleet.sh createUpdatesBranch SUBSCRIPTIONID`.
+This sets up a dedicated branch for dependency and upstream updates on the project.

-5. Repeat the steps in 4 for as many projects as you'd like in the fleet.
+> **Note:** Repeat the steps above for each of the project you want to add to the fleet.

 ## Goals